wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 This repository serves as a **live comparison** of how different AI models approach documentation creation when given the same task and tools.

 **📊 [Read the Full Comparison Analysis →](./AI-DOCUMENTATION-COMPARISON.md)**

+## 🎯 About This Demonstration

+This fork exists purely as a **documentation creation experiment** and **live coding demonstration**.
+The original Context7 MCP functionality remains completely intact, but the focus here is on showcasing:

+- How different AI models approach the same documentation task
+- The power of Desktop Commander for complex file operations
+- Real-time AI-assisted documentation workflows
+- Comparison of documentation strategies and philosophies

 ## 🛠️ About Desktop Commander